telus/tds-core/src/components/Icon/Icon.md

 Icons can be either decorative or meaningful.

+#### Decorative icons

-**Decorative icons** do not perform a role beyond visual aesthetics and should be hidden from screen readers using the `aria-hidden` attribute.
+Decorative icons do not perform a role beyond visual aesthetics and should be hidden from screen readers using the `aria-hidden` attribute.
 Usually, the information being communicated with the icon is also conveyed in another manner.

 This example shows a decorative icon that is hidden from screen readers.
 The Icon component sets `aria-hidden` to `true` by default; you can inspect the element and see.